-Indicator guidance: When the security of users' data has been compromised due to a data breach, companies should have clearly disclosed processes in place for addressing the security threat and for notifying affected users.
-Given that data breaches can result in significant threats to an individual's financial or personal security, in addition to exposing private information, companies should make these security processes publicly available.
+Indicator guidance: Companies should have clearly disclosed processes in place for addressing data breaches, including clear policies for notifying affected users.
+Given that data breaches can result in significant threats to an individual's financial or personal security, in addition to exposing private information, companies should make these processes publicly available.
 Individuals can then make informed decisions and consider the potential risks before signing up for a service or giving a company their information.

-Company press releases or blog posts addressing a data breach after it has occurred do not qualify as sufficient disclosure for this indicator.
-We expect companies to have formal policies in place regarding their handling of data breaches if and when they occur, and companies to make this information about these policies and commitments public.
+We expect companies to have formal policies in place regarding their handling of data breaches if and when they occur, and to make this information about these policies and commitments public prior to a breach occurring.